keboola/connection-docs/components/extractors/database/mysql/index.md

 #### Standalone

-When a single MySQL server is used, the server must have the binlog enabled (*and optionally GTIDs enabled*) so the Debezium MySQL connector can monitor the server.
-This is often acceptable, since the binary log can also be used as an incremental [backup](https://dev.mysql.com/doc/refman/8.0/en/backup-methods.html).
+When a single MySQL server is used, the server must have the binlog enabled (*and optionally, GTIDs enabled*) so the Debezium MySQL connector can monitor the server.
+This is often acceptable since the binary log can also be used as an incremental [backup](https://dev.mysql.com/doc/refman/8.0/en/backup-methods.html).
 In this case, the MySQL connector always connects to and follows this standalone MySQL server instance.

 #### Primary and replica

-The Debezium MySQL connector can follow one of the primary servers or one of the replicas (*if that replica has its binlog enabled*), but the connector sees changes in only the cluster that is visible to that server.
+The Debezium MySQL connector can follow one of the primary servers or one of the replicas (*if that replica has its binlog enabled*).
+Still, the connector sees changes in only the cluster that is visible to that server.
 Generally, this is not a problem except for the multi-primary topologies.

 The connector records its position in the server’s binlog, which is different on each server in the cluster.
 Therefore,